Dues information

 If you are retired (or about to retire) from all medical or health-related professional activities, no longer carry a license from a medical regulatory authority, and not in part-time practice or reduced-scope practice (such as surgical assisting or teaching), you are eligible for the Retired category.
 Please complete the Confirmation of Retirement form.

-4. What is a reactivation fee and why it is being implemented?
+3. What is a reinstatement fee and why it is being implemented?

-The reactivation fee ($500) includes both the late fees ($150) and reinstatement fee ($350).
-These fees encourage timely payment and cover the cost of administrative efforts related to reactivation.
+The reinstatement fee (C$500) includes both the late fee (C$150) in addition to a reinstatement fee (C$350).
+These fees encourage timely payment and cover the cost of administrative efforts.

 Reinstatement is the process of rejoining the Royal College by reopening the member account that was closed due to default payment of dues or resignation.
 The following activities will occur with reinstatement: reestablishing MOC cycle and adding the participant back to the Royal College Directory.